Father · Son · Holy Spirit

 One God.
 Three Persons.

 The Trinity is the heartbeat of Christian faith — not a mathematical puzzle to solve but a relational reality to enter.
-Understanding it doesn't just answer theological questions; it transforms how you pray, how you love, and how you see yourself.
+Understanding it transforms how you pray, how you love, and how you see yourself.

 What the Trinity Is — and Is Not